splunk/public-o11y-docs/metrics-and-metadata/metrics-dimensions-mts.rst

 Dimensions
 ================================================================================

-Dimensions are metadata in the form of key-value pairs that monitoring software sends in along with the metrics.
+Dimensions are immutable metadata in the form of key-value pairs that monitoring software sends in along with the metrics.
 The set of MTS dimensions sent during ingest is used, along with the metric name, to uniquely identify an MTS.

 Dimensions provide additional information about the metric, such as the name of the host that sent the metric.
 For example, ``"hostname": "host1"``.